flynn/flynn/README.md

  - Improve the [documentation](https://github.com/flynn/flynn.io) including this website
  - [Contribute](https://flynn.io/#sponsor) financially to support core development

-Flynn is a [trademark](https://flynn.io/docs/trademark-guidelines) of Apollic Software, LLC.
+Flynn is a [trademark](https://flynn.io/docs/trademark-guidelines) of Prime Directive, Inc.

 Now you have a binary you can run.
 Once you build, you can also run along with etcd for development purposes using Foreman which uses the included Procfile: